Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 5. Clicking **Add** ( or **Create Software as a Service**) leads you to a page that lists down SaaS offers available for purchase.

-6. Search for **Cloud SaaS** and locate our SaaS offer in the listing
+6. Search for your SaaS offer
 ![AMP SDK Sample Offer](./images/Search-Results-SaaS.png)

 7. Click on the tile to view the details of the offer